-Any consumer in Illinois may place a security freeze on his or her credit report by requesting one in writing by certified mail to the consumer reporting agency.
-The consumer reporting agency is not allowed to charge a fee to senior citizens 65 years of age and older and victims for placing, removing for a specific time period or specific party, or removing a security freeze on a credit report.
-To prove you are a victim, you must also send a valid copy of a police report, investigative report, or a complaint to a law enforcement agency about unlawful use of your personal information by another person.
+Any consumer in Florida may place a security freeze on his or her credit report by requesting one in writing by certified mail to the credit reporting agency.
+The credit reporting agency is not allowed to charge a fee to senior citizens 65 years of age and older and victims for placing, removing for a specific period or party, or removing a security freeze on a credit report.
+To prove you are a victim, you must send a valid copy of a police report, investigative report, or a complaint to a law enforcement agency about unlawful use of your personal information by another person.
 However, for non-victims and non-seniors, a charge of \$10 will be applied for each placing, removing or temporary lifting of a security freeze.
-A security freeze prohibits, with certain specific exceptions, the consumer reporting agency from releasing the consumer's credit report or any information from it without the express authorization of the consumer.
+A security freeze shall prohibit, with certain specific exceptions, the credit reporting agency from releasing the consumer's credit report or any information from it without the express authorization of the consumer.